Symmetry and Evolution in Quantum Gravity: Reparametrization Invariance in Finite Dimensions

 as the constraint restricting the auxiliary fields $(\tau,\epsilon)$.
 This choice is motivated by the observation that the generator of the symmetry transformation is the Hamiltonian itself.
 Thus, the analogue of $L_\alpha$ for reparametrization symmetries is $H$.
 With this observation, it is clear that the generalization of $C_\alpha = L_\alpha - \pi_\alpha$ is $H_e$ given in \eqref{eq:rel quant}.
 Furthermore, as argued in \cite{gryb:2011}, this corresponds to an \textit{equitable} --- in the sense of depending upon all the degrees of freedom --- choice of internal clock after a deparametrization with respect to $\tau$.
 The crucial property of $H_e$ for what follows is that $H(q,p)$ is independent of both $\tau$ or $\epsilon$.
 Thus, $H_e$ can be thought of as generating \emph{time-independent} evolution in terms of an arbitrary label $\tau$.

 Now, since we have identified reparametrization as being of the Case~2 type --- i.e., a manifest fixed symmetry --- we do \textit{not} impose the further constraint $\epsilon=0$ (to do so would lead back to the conventional `timeless' Wheeler--DeWitt-type analysis).
-Rather, we proceed to the quantum theory via the standard Dirac method of promoting the constraint to an operator constraint on the wavefunction
+Rather, we proceed to the quantum theory via the standard Dirac method of promoting the constraint to an operator constraint on the wavefunction --- i.e., we have

 with